Headline Theatre Sponsor

 12:25 – 13:15

-Navigating the New Paradigm: The Evolution of ESG Communication in a Shifting Geopolitical Landscape
+Navigating the New Paradigm: The Evolution of ESG Communication in a Shifting Landscape

 12:25 – 13:15

-As the geopolitical landscape transforms, so too does the narrative surrounding ESG communications.
-With global ESG investments dropping in 2023 and geopolitical tensions reshaping sustainability priorities, organizations must rethink how they communicate their ESG commitments.
-This panel discussion will explore how businesses can adapt their messaging and strategies to remain credible, transparent, and impactful in promoting sustainability amidst these challenges.
+As the global landscape evolves, so does the conversation around ESG communications.
+With changes in investment trends and shifting priorities, organizations need to rethink how they share their ESG commitments.
+This panel discussion will explore how businesses can adapt their messaging and strategies to remain credible and impactful in promoting sustainability.

 Learnings

-• Explore ways that organizations can adjust their ESG messaging to resonate with stakeholders in a climate of scepticism and reduced funding.
+• Explore ways that organizations can adjust their ESG messaging to resonate with stakeholders in a climate of scepticism.

 • Practical advice on integrating geopolitical insights into ESG communication frameworks.